 Tip: For reporting purposes, it's usually best to list rules in order of execution.
-Autodetected rules are always initially listed in order of execution.

 Exporting Rules, Rule Sets, and Business Functions

 To export rules, rule sets, or business functions to an ERD file, for import to another workspace or a thirdparty tool, select the items you want to export and choose Rules > Rule Export.
 You are prompted to continue.
 Click Yes.
 The Export Objects dialog opens, where you can specify the name and folder for the ERD file.